Column of the Immaculate Conception, Rome: Association with Roman firemen

-The column was erected by the city fireman.
+The column was erected by the city firemen.
 An eyewitness, Juliana Forbes writes, 'It was on its side and was raised perpendicular.
 It was raised by some firemen who turned some capstans and so raised it.
 There were sixteen men to each capstan and a great many capstans which, at the sound of a bugle, were turned round and round by the firemen.'
 This was on December 18.

 Every December 8, the day of the Feast of the Immaculate Conception, a ceremony is held here, often with the Pope in attendance.
 Traditionally, the Pope places a bouquet of white roses at the base of the column and prays for her intercession to help all people in their suffering and struggles.
 Pope Pius XII began the tradition of sending a basket of flowers every year to be placed at the base of the column.
 In 1958, Pope John XXIII began actually going to the Spanish Steps to deliver the flowers himself.

 The head of the Italian fire department presents a bouquet with the motto "Flammas domamus, donamus Corda" (English: "We stop fires, giving our hearts") while a fire truck is used to place a bouquet around the right arm of the Virgin Mary statue and another bouquet decorated with SPQR label is placed on the bottom of the statue.
 This signals the official beginning of the Christmas season in Rome and all of Italy.